scientific-python/specs/meta-spec-0001.md

 where no consensus can be reached, by two-thirds majority vote of those available to cast a vote within ten days.

+Public communication takes place on this GitHub repository.
-Communication within the SSC takes place via the email group at ...
+Private ommunication within the SSC takes place on [SSC private mailing list](https://groups.io/g/spec-steering-committee/).
 SSC members are expected to be aware of conversations on this list to lend validity to consensus-seeking and voting.

 ## Who should be a member?